 Spending Review Reaction

-The Federation of Master Builders (FMB) welcomed confirmation of funding for Help to Build, as well as the announcement of the National Home Building Fund.
+The Federation of Master Builders (FMB) welcomed the confirmation of investment for skills and training.

 Brian Berry, chief executive of the FMB, said: "Long-term skills shortages are delaying jobs for builders, with 60% reporting paused jobs in the latest FMB membership survey.
 I’m also glad to see further investment in housing, and warmly welcome the grant funding for local authorities to free-up small brownfield sites for housing given that land availability is the major obstacle to SME house builders."